 You should not be alarmed if your physician refers you to a sleep specialist.
 The sleep specialist will evaluate you and your sleep patterns to see how they can help you best get the good night of sleep that you deserve.
 After you have been evaluated from the sleep specialist, you will most likely need to have a sleep study completed.
 This is where the specialist can really see what your sleep patterns really are like.

 For the sleep study, you will have to come into the office for a one night study.
 The study will painlessly measure your sleep patterns.
 The sleep study will be able to track your brain wave activity, eye movement, muscle tone, heart rhythm and breathing.
 When you have the sleep study, you need to try your best and sleep just like you normally do when you are at home.
-Depending on the results, you will be given either medication, oxygen or a CPAP machine.
-The CPAP machine is the device that will most likely be given to you to use.
+Depending on the results, you may be given either medication, oxygen or a CPAP machine.
+For most snorers, a mouthpiece like the ZQuiet or the popular Good Morning Snore Solution will be recommended.
+For those with severe snoring issues, a CPAP machine is the device that will most likely be given to you to use.

 There are several different conditions that may be diagnosed from the sleep study.
 You need to take everything the doctor tells you seriously.
 You may be prescribed medications or given a device such as a CPAP or a night time oral dental appliance that will help to reduce your snoring or sleep apnea.
 The doctor may also suggest things that you can do to improve your sleep patterns, such as improving your diet, keeping bedtime routines, getting correct exercise, and sleeping in a dark and quiet room.
 Whatever the doctor suggests, you should seriously take his advice and try it out.